DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

 The Watchtower was built in 1652 as part of the Lascaris towers.
 It is one of the four surviving coastal watchtowers in Gozo and is still in excellent condition.
 The other towers include Xlendi Tower, Mġarr ix-Xini Tower, and Isopu Tower.

-The Dwerja Watchtower is open everyday except Saturdays.
+The Dwerja Watchtower is open every day except Saturdays.
 To reach it take the #311 bus from Victoria bus station for 25 minutes.
-To find out more, check out my blog post about the Dwerja Watchtower.

-Learn about the St Paul and St Agatha Catacombs
+Learn about St Paul and St Agatha Catacombs

 The catacombs of St Paul and St Agatha form a major part of my country's Christian heritage.
 They are fascinating historical sites featuring a complex system of burial grounds located in the small town of Rabat.
 These catacombs are home to graves containing over 1,000 bodies in a huge space of land of around 2,200 square metres.

-For more Malta local tips and practical advice, check out Ed’s Malta Uncovered travel blog.
+For more Malta local tips and practical advice, check out Malta Uncovered, which is written by LGBTQ local lad Ed.